say1bt/jokes-frontend/README.md

+Here's the updated README file with the added deployment information:

+---

 # Jokes Frontend

 The Jokes Frontend is a Next.js application designed to interact with the Jokes Service architecture.
 It provides a user-friendly interface for fetching random jokes, submitting new jokes, and moderating jokes.
 This application uses access tokens with interceptors to securely communicate with the backend services.